Automated Impact Assessment¶

 Why does the Linux kernel have special rules?

-The Linux kernel is extensive and has numerous versions, making it responsible for most of the CVEs in a firmware.
+The Linux kernel is extensive and has numerous versions, making it responsible for most of the vulnerabilities in a firmware.

-The platform uses a special approach to assess CVE relevance in Linux kernels on top of running the same check as with general components:
+The platform uses a special approach to assess vulnerability relevance in Linux kernels on top of running the same check as with general components:

 - It extracts all kernels and their associated modules from the firmware and identifies the Symbols.